event4u-app/data-helpers/README.md

 - **Fast** - SimpleDto with #[UltraFast] is up to 14.7x faster than Other Serializer
 <!-- BENCHMARK_README_FAST_END -->
-- **Framework-Agnostic** - Works with Laravel, Symfony, Doctrine, or plain PHP
+- **Framework-Agnostic** - Works with Laravel, Symfony, Doctrine or plain PHP
 - **Zero Dependencies** - No required dependencies, optional framework integrations
 - **No-Code Mapping** - Store templates in database, create with drag-and-drop editors